mediacms-io/mediacms/README.md

 cd mediacms
 ```

-The default option to serve MediaCMS is on http://localhost.
-If you want to set a url and have it served there, set the `FRONTEND_HOST` variable on file `deploy/docker/local_settings.py`.
+The default option is to serve MediaCMS on all ips available of the server (including localhost).

 Now run